SpatialKey/skdm/README.md

 This documentation can also be found [here](http://support.spatialkey.com/data-management-api-command-line-tool/)

+Note that the Data Management API Command Line Tool isn’t currently supported when called through a proxy server.

 # Installing the Command Line Tool
 1. Download the Command Line Tool and sample data [Download .zip file](https://github.com/SpatialKey/skdm/raw/master/skdm.zip)
 2. Unzip contents to an accessible location - we will need to connect to that location later.
 For example, I placed my unzipped folder at c:\program files\skdm.